strawlab/strand-braid/README.md

 ## Future license plans

-We have a goal to release many of the generally useful crates under more licenses such as the MIT license, the Apache License (Version 2.0), and BSD-like licenses.
+We have a goal to release many of the generally useful crates under licenses such as the MIT license, the Apache License (Version 2.0), and BSD-like licenses.
 Please get in touch if there are specific pieces of code where this would be helpful so we can judge interest and prioritize this.